BallAerospace/COSMOS/_posts/2017-08-23-cloud-deploy.markdown

 ---
 layout: news_item
-title: 'Deploying COSMOS to the Cloud'
+title: "Deploying COSMOS to the Cloud"
 date: 2017-08-23 13:00:00 -0700
 author: jmthomas
 categories: [post]
 ---

 COSMOS is a GUI application which runs equally well on Windows, Linux, and Mac OS X due to the QT GUI framework and Ruby language it is written in.
 Traditionally this means you install it locally on your own workstation and you're off and running.
 But can COSMOS also be deployed to the cloud?
 Yes!
 This post describes how I deployed COSMOS to Amazon Web Services (AWS) using several different technologies.

 ### AWS